 Select a measuring point where the transducers can be mounted laterally on the pipe, allowing the sound waves to propagate horizontally in the pipe.
-Thus, solids or liquid on the bottom of the pipe are prevented from influencing the propagation of the signal.
+Thus, solid particles on the bottom of the pipe or gas bubbles in the upper part are prevented from influencing the propagation of the signal.

-Fig. 3.7: Recommended transducer mounting position (laterally)
+Fig. 3.10: Recommended transducer mounting position (laterally)

-Fig. 3.8: Disadvantageous transducer mounting position (on top)
+Fig. 3.11: Disadvantageous transducer mounting position (on top)